ibnuhalimm/laravel-thai-bulk-sms/README.md

         return $this->phone;
     }
     ```
-    or set the recipient mobile number directly to the notifiable instance
+    or set the recipient mobile number directly to the notifiable instance using `to` method
     ```php
     ...
     public function toThaiBulkSms($notifiable)